 With the busy months ahead, why not get your freezer stocked and ready!
 These Bacon and Egg Breakfast Muffins are delicious fresh out of the oven but freezer friendly as well.
 A great make ahead breakfast that fills you up on the go!

 We are nearing the end of August and I don’t know where it’s disappeared.
 Like, what?

-They de deflate when they come out of the oven just as you would see a quiche do.
-Don't panic, this is normal.
+- They deflate when they come out of the oven just as you would see a quiche do.
+Don’t panic, this is normal.